 He is active as a guest conductor close to home and throughout the world.
-In past seasons, he has appeared numerous times with the West Michigan Symphony Orchestra; with the Grand Rapids Symphony Orchestra musicians; with the Lyatoshynsky Chamber Orchestra in Kyiv, Ukraine; the Ruse Philharmonic in Bulgaria; the St. Cloud Symphony in Minnesota; the Festival South Chamber Orchestra in Mississippi; and the Moldovan National Youth Orchestra, a professional group of recent conservatory graduates.
+In past seasons, he has appeared with the Grand Rapids Symphony Orchestra musicians; with the Lyatoshynsky Chamber Orchestra in Kyiv, Ukraine; the Ruse Philharmonic in Bulgaria; the St. Cloud Symphony in Minnesota; the Festival South Chamber Orchestra in Mississippi; and the Moldovan National Youth Orchestra, a professional group of recent conservatory graduates.
 He has additionally led ensembles under the auspices of the Aspen Music Festival, the Oregon Bach Festival, the Cabrillo Festival for Contemporary Music, the 2006 Vakhtang Jordania International Conducting Competition (where he advanced to the final round and won the audience favorite prize), and the 9th Grzegorz Fitelberg International Conductor’s Competition in Katowice, Poland (where he won First Distinction and the Youth Jury Prize).
 Previous music directorships include the University Symphony Orchestra at Western Michigan University’s School of Music, the Chamber Orchestra of the University of Chicago, and the Akademisches Sinfonie-Orchester of Vienna, Austria.

 Born in Philadelphia to Ukrainian parents, Andrew began his musical studies on the violin at the age of five.
 He is a graduate of Yale College, where he completed a B.A. in Music and German Studies (graduating with honors and distinction in both majors).
 During his time there, he served as assistant conductor of the Yale Symphony Orchestra and won the Seldin Memorial Prize in Music.
 He holds a certificate in conducting from the Universität für Musik und Darstellende Kunst in Vienna, where he studied for two years as a Fulbright scholar, as well as a Masters degree from Northwestern University.
 His principal teachers have been Victor Yampolsky and Leopold Hager; he has additionally worked with David Zinman, Jorma Panula, Neeme Järvi, and Marin Alsop, among others.